cabbeh01/cabbeh01/README.md

 ![](https://github.com/cabbeh01/cabbeh01/blob/main/banner.png)
 ### Hi, I'm Casper 😃
 I am a student at Halmstad University.
-On my github profile you can find my personal projects or projects I've done at lecture.
+On my GitHub profile, you can find my personal projects or projects I've done at lectures.
 When not studying I'm coding or playing guitar🎸.
-I'm obsessed in the field of Artificiell Intelligence, and hope that someday I can use the technology to make everyday life easier for people.
+I'm obsessed with Artificial Intelligence, and I hope that someday I can use technology to make everyday life easier for people.

 ## Reach me 🤙